Loveland Center expands into Port Charlotte

 The group from Loveland helped to fashion it.

-They were scheduled to return to pick out the glaze for the bowl, and there is talk of starting a small pottery group with the help of the folks at the VAC.
+They were scheduled to return to pick out the glaze for the bowl, and there is talk of starting a small pottery group with the help of the folks at the Visual Arts Center.

-It also offers supported living services, supported employment, in which employment specialists help individuals find and retain jobs, and a recreation program with activities taking place at the center as well as out in the community.
+It also offers supported living services; supported employment, in which employment specialists help individuals find and retain jobs; and a recreation program with activities taking place at the center as well as in the community.

 “Our walking club is not going to go do laps in the parking lot.
 We’re going to explore our local parks and make sure they’re seen as individuals.
 We’re taking what we’re talking about and putting it into daily practice.”

-Ensuring clients interact with the community at large, together with an array of programs designed to provide everything from life skills to employment support to cooking to pottery-making, are what move Loveland out of the realm of adult day care and into the sphere of progressive social service.
+Ensuring clients interact with the community at large, together with an array of programs designed to provide everything from life skills to employment support to cooking to pottery-making, is what moved Loveland out of the realm of adult day care and into the sphere of progressive social service.

 “What’s really exciting is, as we continue to provide opportunities and build relationships (with the community), we turn people into disability advocates,” said Heather Thurber, program manager for Port Charlotte and North Port.
 “People begin to realize, ‘Hey, I’m going to give the time of day to that individual, or say hello to that bagger at Publix who I might have ignored because they talk a little different.’